msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 > apt-get install -y xvfb
 > Xvfb :99 & # start and detach
 > DISPLAY=:99 wine .wine/drive_c/Program\ Files\ \(x86\)/DTN/IQFeed/iqconnect.exe
+# .. and it just hangs there waiting for a socket connection...
 ```

 It looked like it worked... will work with javascript?